dwainscheeren/dwains-dashboard-blueprints/page-blueprints/Persons/README.md

 ## Installation of this Blueprint

-- This Blueprint works best with Dwains Dashboard version 3.1.0 or newer.

 - Install mini-graph-card from HACS
 - Install tabbed-card from HACS
 - Install mushroom-person-card from HACS